steventsao/claude-agent-sdk-playwright-actor/README.md

-# Claude SDK + Playwright Actor
+# Claude Agent SDK + Playwright Actor

-Apify actor that combines Claude Agent SDK with Playwright MCP for AI-powered browser automation.
+Run Claude Agent SDK with Playwright MCP as an Apify Actor.
+Good for evaluating UIs on the web in parallel and on a schedule.
+See [example-prompt.md](./example-prompt.md) for reference.

-## Features

-- **Claude Agent SDK**: Latest Claude models with agentic capabilities
-- **Playwright MCP**: Browser automation via Model Context Protocol
-- **Headless Browser**: Pre-installed Chromium for web scraping
-- **Python 3.12**: Modern Python runtime
-- **Apify Integration**: Seamless dataset storage and workflow integration

 ## Usage